-SharePlay helps people share activities — like viewing movies and listening to music — while they’re in a FaceTime call with others.
+SharePlay helps multiple people share activities — like viewing movies and listening to music — while they’re in a FaceTime call or Messages conversation.

 The system synchronizes app playback on all participating devices to enable seamless media sharing so everyone can enjoy the experience simultaneously.